-As the Director of Customer Success, you lead the consultants, onboarding manager, product specialists, and, of course, the customer success managers.
+As the Vice President of Customer Success, you lead the consultants, onboarding manager, product specialists, and, of course, the customer success managers.
 How do you define your leadership style?

 I follow a "serve first, lead second" mentality.
 I do my best to make sure that I'm helpful to everyone on the team and that everyone has the tools and support they need to succeed.